tolicodes/articles/outlines/api-scraping.md

 This is a common issue with very long sets of results.
 Generally there are two approaches

 - cursor: a pointer to the next record returned by the last record
-- page: standard pagination, if you know
+- page: standard pagination, You keep passing page numbers sequentially until there are no more results

 ### Concurrency
+Especially if the results are quite large (images, files), you probably want to have some sort of conc

 ### Logging and Debugging